winglang/wing/docs/06-contributors/999-rfcs/000-stories/story-15.md

 There is a range of posibilities here:

-One option is to have a a complete battery included solution that handle installing and running redis instance w/wo docker Another option approach is taking the do-it-yourself approach that require the developer to setup the instance listening on a configured port.
+One option is to have a a complete battery included solution that handle installing and running redis instance w/wo docker.<br/>
+Another option is taking the do-it-yourself approach that require the developer to setup the instance listening on a configured port.

 ### Api Gateway in Console
 We want to allow develope to interact with the API internally inside the console and/or externally with curl, postman, etc...